Writing a Hazard Log That Actually Works

 Beyond the template.
 How to identify, articulate and quantify clinical hazards so your DCB0129 hazard log withstands audit — and actually prevents harm on the ward.

-For NHS Clinical Safety Officers
+For Clinical Safety Officers

 The three launch modules